Media maker, author and digital cultures researcher

 - Author, Filling The Void, Repeater Books (2017)

 - Senior lecturer, School of Film & Journalism, University of the West of England

-- Director, VSC Creative - digital storytelling, creative technology and full-stack web development agency
+- Director, VSC Media - digital strategy, communications and training agency

 - Founder, Smartest (open-source web content management platform)

 - A bass guitarist oriented around jazz and Contemporary Improvised Music idioms